burnbright/silverstripe-externalurlfield/README.md

 Provides a `DBField` and `FormField` for handling external URLs.

-Validate and tidy urls as they are captured.
-High flexibility.
+Validate and tidy urls as they are captured from users.
+Configuration is highly flexible.
 Makes use of php's `parse_url` to do the actual work.

+## Requirements

+Makes use of the `http_build_url` from the [PECL pecl_http library](http://php.net/manual/en/ref.http.php).
+However, it also requires a [PHP fallback replacement](https://github.com/jakeasmith/http_build_url) via composer.
+The composer replacement will check for the existance of `http_build_url`.

 ## DataObject / Template Usage

-Handled by `ExternalURL` class (DBField)
+Handled by `ExternalURL` class (Varchar).

 ```php
 class MyDataObject extends DataObject {